maanajipriyanshu/hep-data-analysis/README.md

 ## Results and Observations

 After cleaning and selecting events, the energy and momentum distributions show clear and expected differences between particle types.
 Simulated detector resolution effects introduce a broadening of the energy measurements while preserving the overall distribution trends.
-These behaviors are consistent with what is typically observed in experimental particle physics analyses.
+These behaviors are consistent with what is typically observed in experimental particle physics analysis.

 ## Project Structure